Lenox89/StreamThree/Readme.md

 ### What is this site for?

 This is my final project for Code Institute Stream Three.
-The Example page can be found here: https://reaperengine.herokuapp.com
+The Example page can be found here: [Example Site](https://reaperengineapp.herokuapp.com)

 This is only an example website.
 It is completely fake please use a fake email and card information, for example (thebigheronater@fake.com | 4242 4242 4242 4242).